oozou/slimfaq-for-wordpress/trunk/readme.txt

 Possibly, but I've not tried.
 I can only provide support if you're using the latest version of this plugin together with the latest version of WordPress and PHP 5.2.4 or newer.

+== Screenshots ==

+1. The SlimFAQ plugin integrates smoothly as a sidebar in your WordPress-powered web app.

 == Installation ==

 1. Upload the slimfaq-for-wordpress folder to your wp-content/plugins/ directory.